silverstripe-archive/spec-by-example/README.md

 	cuke4php features/test.feature

-By default, this will use Chrome and test	http://localhost/silverstripe/.
-To use a different browser or base URL, you can set environment variables:
+By default, this will use Chrome (requires [ChromeDriver](http://code.google.com/p/selenium/wiki/ChromeDriver)) and test	`http://localhost/silverstripe/`.
+To use a different browser or base URL, you can set environment variables (no linebreaks allowed):

 	CUKE4PHP_BASE_URL=http://localhost/mysite/ CUKE4PHP_BROWSER=firefox cuke4php features/test.feature